benochi/reguru/README.md

 ## Overall design of the app.

-The **frontend** communicates to a NodeJS/Express/MongoDB Atlas backend for the user database using Axios.
+The **frontend** uses Javascript, React v17, Formik, Yup, Reactstrap, and Bootstrap with Axios for API calls.
+It handles Dashboard interaction for logged in users to add  properties to their liked/managed lists.
+This then allows users to calculate profit from the categories entered.
+The front end uses cookies, validation, JWTs, API calls, React_Context, ReactStrap, and Bootstrap.

-The **backend** handles API calls to the reguru-API which is written in NodeJS/Express/MongoDB.
+The **backend** handles API calls to the reguru-APIand stores user data while using JWTs for authorization.
-The **API** is written in NodeJS/Express/MongoDB using Mongoose.
+The **API** is written in NodeJS/Express/MongoDB using Mongoose and stores all property data.
+This is hosted seperately from the REGURU app.
 The **API** handles the real-estate database which where populated from real listings.
 These were converted to useable JSON with a custom Python app.